 There have been many revolts and civil wars in the long-standing Roman state.
 But perhaps the most famous of all is the one in the title, with Julius Caesar and Pompey as the main protagonists.

 Caesar had amassed a great deal of military and political power during the years he served in the Gallic Wars.
 He proved as a great leader and his troops paid him back with loyalty, greater than the one they had for the state.
 With political reforms in mind and the support of both the army and the common people, Caesar had become too powerful to control.

 It was inevitable that the Republic demanded he lets go of the command.
 Caesar refused and instead marched his army on Rome.
 Pompey, one of the statesmen fled Rome and organized an army in the south of Italy.

 What followed, was a four-year-long war with political and military victories on both sides and it eventually ended with Caesar’s triumph and Pompey’s death.
-Caesar became the Dictator perpetuo (leader for life), which ended of the Republic and led to the Roman Empire.
+Caesar became the Dictator perpetuo (leader for life), which ended the Republic and led to the Roman Empire.

 The game simulates the struggle between Caesar and Pompey on a map of the Mediterranean, with wooden blocks representing armies.
 Movement and deployment is card-based (Command and Event cards), units are hidden until combat and dice play a role in battles.
 Think Risk, only deeper, and with more strategic options.
 And limited to two players.

 Overall, the game is not too difficult to learn and can be completed in a reasonable time, so it caters to a large audience.
-Are you interested in the history of the Rome?
+Are you interested in the history of Rome?
 Now is your chance to replay it – or change its course!

 Designer: Antonio Catalán